Jackieqfh143/EFill/readme.md

 > Configure the accelerator

 We use the framework [accelerate](https://github.com/huggingface/accelerate) to speed up the training.
-Before starting trainging, you should specify a config file for it.
+Before starting training, you should specify a config file for it.
 Run the following command in terminal.

 ```shell
 accelerate config --config_file acc_config.yaml